codepr/webcrawler-from-scratch/chapter1/fetcher.md

 }
 ```

-Let's now move on with the implementation, we're going to define a parser
+Let's now move on with the implementation, we could very well define a parser
 interface exposing a single method `Parse(string, *io.Reader)([]*url.URL,
 error)`.<br>
 This definition of an interface foreseeing the implementation, is closer to a
 classical OOP style, think about Java usage of interfaces, we're going to
 define a contract to enforce a behavior; but it's not really the best and only
 usage of this language feature.
+More on this later.

 ### Little dissertation over interfaces in Go